hamiltonGomes/storingAddresses/README.md

 - **JSON Storage:** The results of the queries are stored in a JSON file for future reference.

-## Future Features

-- **Database Storage:** Instead of storing addresses in a JSON file, I'm planning to integrate a database, such as SQLite or MySQL, to provide more robust address management and search capabilities.

-- **Geolocation:** I'm exploring the addition of geolocation features to display addresses on maps and calculate distances between addresses for a richer user experience.

 ## How to Use

 1. Clone the repository to your local environment: